Lessons unlearned: Four years before the CDC fumbled coronavirus testing, the agency made some of the same mistakes with Zika

 “You always are careful about sacrificing sensitivity,” said Richard Meyer, a microbiologist who designed and conducted molecular tests before retiring as chief of the CDC’s rapid response lab for bioterrorism.

 Lanciotti said he worried about the change because he knew from his work during the Yap outbreak that, with Zika, only a relatively small amount of the virus could be detected in a person’s blood.
-Due to Zika’s low viral load, detecting it required a test with great sensitivity.
+Because of Zika’s low viral load, detecting it required a test with great sensitivity.

-“A small reduction in analytical sensitivity leads to a big problem, because most of the Zika cases had low levels of” virus in the blood, Lanciotti said.
+“A small reduction in analytical sensitivity leads to a big problem because most of the Zika cases had low levels of” virus in the blood, Lanciotti said.

 But Lanciotti did not oppose developing Trioplex — as long as it was not distributed until its sensitivity was upgraded, CDC records show.

-Note: This story has been updated to include comment from HHS.